First Time Offenders in Tarrant County, Texas

 People arrested for the first times in their lives have little to no understanding of the criminal justice system.
 Many alleged offenders mistakenly assume that they are doomed to ultimately enter guilty pleas and hope for lenient punishments because of their otherwise clean pasts.

 The truth is that an arrest and a conviction are not mutually exclusive, and the absence of prior encounters with the law can certainly work to a person’s advantage.
-Many of the courtrooms in Fort Worth, Tarrant County, and the surrounding areas of Texas have special programs that are specifically tailored to alleged offenders facing criminal charges for the first time.
+Many of the courtrooms in Fort Worth, Tarrant County, and the surrounding areas of Texas have special programs that are specifically tailored to those facing criminal charges.

 Were you recently arrested in Texas for the very first time in your life?
-It will be in your best interest to make sure you go to court with experienced legal counsel.
+It will be in your best interest to make sure you go to court with experienced Criminal Defense Lawyer.

-The Fort Worth criminal defense attorneys of Townsend, Gebhardt & Eppes, PLLC represent many clients facing criminal charges for the first time in communities throughout Tarrant County, Parker County, Johnson County, and surrounding areas in North Central Texas.
+The Fort Worth criminal defense attorneys of Townsend, Gebhardt & Eppes, PLLC represent many clients facing criminal charges in communities throughout Tarrant County, Parker County, Johnson County, and surrounding areas in North Central Texas.
 Our lawyers will help you understand all of your legal options when you call 817-502-3600 today to schedule a free, confidential consultation.

 Tarrant County Information Center for First-Time Offenders